-- 3) Cap membrane runs must be offset from the base field membrane seams, according to the membrane manufacturer's published instructions, and centred over drains. - 12) Single ply modified bituminous membranes - 1) must comply with the requirements listed in Table 9.1 and Table 9.2 (see 9.2.1 Composition, Thickness and Selection). - 2) require a minimum slope of 1:16 (3/4" in 12"). - 3) Any roof areas less than 1:16 (3/4" in 12") require 2 ply membrane assemblies. - 4) At roof slope transitions where slopes less than 1:16 (3⁄4" in 12") intersect a Water-shedding System, the Waterproofing System must be designed to extend up the Water-shedding System slope as described in 10.3.5.4 Transitions with Water-shedding Systems.
-Flash the transition in keeping with the Standards found elsewhere in this Standard. - 5) Installation during cold weather must follow the membrane manufacturer's guidelines for storage and membrane conditioning. - 6) At the end of a day, or when installation must be stopped because of circumstance (such as inclement weather), the base membrane of a Conventionally Insulated System must be temporarily and continuously sealed to envelope the insulation and other components enclosed below the 2-ply membrane system.
+- 3) Cap membrane runs must be offset from the base field membrane seams, according to the membrane manufacturer's published instructions, and centred over drains. - 12) Single ply modified bituminous membranes require a minimum slope of 1:16 (3/4" in 12"). - 3) Any roof areas less than 1:16 (3/4" in 12") require 2 ply membrane assemblies. - 4) At roof slope transitions where slopes less than 1:16 (3⁄4" in 12") intersect a water-shedding system, the waterproofing system must be designed to extend up the water-shedding system slope as described in 10.3.5.4 Transitions with Water-shedding Systems.
+Flash the transition in keeping with the requirements found elsewhere in this Standard. - 5) Installation during cold weather must follow the membrane manufacturer's guidelines for storage and membrane conditioning. - 6) At the end of a day, or when installation must be stopped because of circumstance (such as inclement weather), the base membrane of a Conventionally Insulated System must be temporarily and continuously sealed to envelope the insulation and other components enclosed below the 2-ply membrane system.
 Care must be taken to seal all possible points by which water might enter the new roof system. - 7) All installed membranes must be protected from splashed or dripped primer used to enhance adhesion of self-adhering membranes, as the primer may damage the membranes and cause leaks.
 This standard also applies to work by other trades, who may use primers for self-adhering membranes typically installed on walls or around doors, windows or other wall penetrations.